 The material that Dan Pena teaches is NOT for people that want to make a million dollars.
-His teachings are only for high-performance people who want to make at least 10 million dollars!
-The quickest that anyone has done this entire process is Dan Pena who has done it in about 7 months.
+Quantum Leap Advantage methodology is only for high-performance individuals who want to make at least 10 million dollars!
+The quickest that anyone has done this entire process is Dan Pena who has done it in about 5 months.

-Around 20 people attend the average QLA castle seminar but after 6 months, only 1 or 2 may still attend Dan’s meetings and submit their reports – pretty much everybody drops out.
-His QLA method is really NOT designed to be mainstream because it requires a lot of self-discipline, self-esteem, and a large emotional bank account.
+Around 20 people attend the average Quantum Leap Advantage castle seminar but after 6 months, only 1 or 2 may still attend Dan Pena’s meetings and submit their reports – pretty much everybody eventually drops out.
+His QLA method is really NOT designed to be mainstream because it requires a lot of self-discipline, self-esteem, and a large emotional bank account that 99% of people don’t have.

 If you want to have a huge business that will make you at least 10 million dollars, it does not make sense to do it entirely alone.
-You will need to get a chairman and a board of directors or advisors, lawyers, accountants… You need the best people that you can possibly find!
+You will need to get a chairman and a board of directors or advisers, lawyers, accountants, etc. You need the best people that you can possibly find!

 The founder of The Blackstone Group, which is one of the biggest multinational private equity firms said that if you hire employees that are “perfect 10’s” you can build a great company.
 If you hire 9’s, you are still able to build a good company but if you decide to hire 8’s he does not know how to build a company.
 With the QLA method, you are going to need the best of the best employees!